Every year, we produce a number of theatre performances and in the autumn,

 Other forms of storytelling are also on the increase, in which the power of stories is retained but the form is more exciting.
 This explicitly involves the theatricalisation of the work, whereby authenticity remains paramount.
 The performer is often the author himself.
 This does not mean that there is no place for other stories in storytelling theatre.
 Existing stories (folk tales, legends, myths, fairy tales) are often very suitable for placing current themes in a (metaphorical) context.

-Enjoy our performances in the theatre and get carried away by the beautiful and often socially relevant stories, such as that of Hala Salem in Saffron
+Enjoy our performances in the theatre and get carried away by the wonderful and often socially relevant stories, for example De Zoon van de Gazelle with amongst others Karim Amghar

 Storytelling \ Theatrelab